Wire format, bit by bit

 one address for wire and memory; dispatch is a byte compare

-Net: the bytes you receive are the bytes you keep — a decoded value is a set of std::spans into the received buffer (views), so reading a field is a pointer load and handing a value to N subscribers is N refcount bumps, not N copies.
-That is the entire performance argument, visible in the layout.
+The bytes received are the bytes kept: a decoded value is a set of spans into the received buffer (views), so reading a field is a pointer load and handing a value to N subscribers is N refcount bumps rather than N copies.

 API reference